 Table 3 shows ridership increased on the community shuttles overall by about 11% compared to the same quarter last year.
-The Yountville Bee experienced the only decline among the community shuttles.
-New Calistoga shuttles with a special wrap were recently deployed into service and may have contributed to the increase in ridership since they are more visible to residents and tourists, provide a smoother ride, and are less prone to experiencing mechanical issues.
-NVTA will continue to monitor the performance of the Yountville Bee and look to cut days and/or hours on the Bee, if performance continues to decline.
+The Yountville Bee experienced the only decline among the community shuttles at approximately 23%.
+New Calistoga shuttles with a special wrap were recently deployed into service and may have contributed to the ridership increase since they are more visible to residents and tourists, provide a smoother ride, and are less prone to experiencing mechanical issues.
+NVTA will continue to monitor the performance of the Yountville Bee and look to cut days and/or hours on the Bee If performance continues to decline.